FLagosV/Exo_DMC/README.md

 The tool combines the information on the target stars with the instrument detection limits to estimate the probability of detection of a given synthetic planet population, ultimately generating detection probability maps.

+Some bugs in the master branch related to outdated Python packages have been fixed.

 Requirements
 ------------